Resonance form factors from finite-volume correlation functions with the external field method: Introduction

 \end{itemize}

-In our derivation, we make use of the framework of the non-relativistic effective field theory (NREFT).
-The workflow is as follows: In Sect.~\ref{sec:infinite} we consider the problem exclusively in the infinite volume and give a consistent definition of the resonance form factor.
+The layout of the paper is as follows: In Sect.~\ref{sec:infinite} we consider the problem exclusively in the infinite volume and give a consistent definition of the resonance form factor.
 Sect.~\ref{sec:Mathieu} contains a collection of the formulae that describe the motion of a single spinless particle in a periodic external field.
 Here, we derive an exact expression for the one-particle propagator as well as the modified L\"uscher zeta-function in the external field.
 Sect.~\ref{sec:proof} is directly dedicated to the extraction of the local contribution to the form factor.
 The proof of the Feynman-Hellman theorem for the resonance form factor within the NREFT framework is also described here.
 Finally, Sect.~\ref{sec:num} contains the results of the numerical study of the quantization condition in an external field, which was carried out within a toy model.
 Note also that this paper provides a proof of principle only.
 For this reason, we have simplified the physical problem as much as possible.
 For example, we consider a non-relativistic case in detail, neglecting relativistic corrections whatsoever in the beginning.
 Moreover, to avoid clutter of indices, we restrict ourselves to the case of a single scalar field and neglect all partial waves other than the S-wave.
-Generalization to realistic cases that implies taking all these effects into account is very briefly discussed at the end, see Sect.~\ref{sec:relativistic}.
+All these effects can be taken into account in a rather straightforward fashion, see a very brief discussion in Sect.~\ref{sec:relativistic}.